 - Disavow Bad Links: Google explains how to use Google Webmaster Tools to disavow unwanted backlinks

-- Monitor Google Analytics: Generate monthly backlink reports via Google Analytics and keep an eye on what websites are linking to you
+- Monitor Google Analytics: Generate monthly reports via Google Analytics to keep an eye on inbound connections

 - Optimize Your Website: By practicing good SEO, you will generate enough reputable links to drown out possible bad ones

-- Request Removal: Contact the webmasters of sites in which HVAC link spam is prevalent, and politely ask them to remove your links
+- Request Removal: Contact the webmasters of sites in which spam is prevalent, and politely ask them to remove your links

 How HVAC Companies Should Build Links

-- External Links: Outbound links to third party websites — Make sure you link to reputable websites that are relevant to the anchor text
+- External Links: Outbound links to 3rd party websites — Make sure they’re reputable websites that are relevant to the anchor text

 - Backlinks: Backlinks are inbound links from third party websites — The goal is to earn backlinks from authority websites which will help your SEO exponentially